elemental/Elemental/doc/source/advanced/invariants.rst

 .. cpp:function:: F advanced::Determinant( Matrix<F>& A )

-   Returns the determinant of the square matrix `A`, which is overwritten during the computation.
+   Returns the determinant of the (fully populated) square matrix `A`, which is overwritten during the computation.

 .. cpp:function:: F advanced::Determinant( DistMatrix<F,MC,MR>& A )